bestscarper/ash-cv/ashley.hindmarsh.cv.md

 ## Summary
  * Software development experience in small/medium/large commercial organisations, across multiple sectors.
+ * Happiest as part of an agile team, focussed on customer needs and delivering business value.
  * Previously Tech Lead on key customer-facing systems for the BBC - the power behind iPlayer.
  * Previously Principal Dev and Team lead on the award-winning BBC Video Factory portfolio - bringing over a million hours of content to all devices.
  * Recent, relevant experience in Agile and DevOps environments, continuous integration/delivery (CI/CD) to Cloud platforms.